creeperjedi/JavaFX-Connect-4/README.md

 # JavaFX-Connect-4
-Simple game of Connect 4 made using JavaFX
+A simple game of Connect 4 made using JavaFX.
+Includes music and a CPU opponent.

 To build, just throw all of the files in your favorite Java IDE and run Connect_4.java.
 ## Credits